1. What is a Da’wah worker?

 - MCAS reserves the right to cancel or change any class, workshop, course or seminar without prior notice

 - MCAS reserves the right to alter the time-table or any programme

 - Kindly provide staff 3 working days to attend to enquiries on programme

-- Participants should observe basic Islamic code of conduct and attire during lessons.
-We highly recommend that participants’ dress codes would be smart casual
+- Students should observe basic Islamic code of conduct and attire during lessons.
+We highly recommend that the students’ dress code should be smart casual